Back

 What happens to my savings bond after maturity?

-Your provider will contact you for your instructions before maturity, of what you want to happen to your money.
-For example, you can withdraw the money or reinvest it into another bond or savings account of your choice
+Your provider will contact you to understand what you want to do with your money once it matures.
+For example, you can withdraw the money or reinvest it into another fixed rate bond or savings account of your choice

 Are there charges for not moving your matured bonds?

-Once your bond has matured, your provider will give you a range of options to choose from.
+When your bond is due to mature, your provider will give you a range of options to choose from.
 You'll need to consider which option is suitable for you.
 You may need to pay tax depending on the amount of interest you've earned.
 This will depend on your Personal Savings Allowance (PSA) and income tax band.

 How long does it take for savings bonds to mature?